 (f) a case of legionnaires’ disease/legionellosis associated with the system.”

 Depending on the circumstances of these changes will therefore dictate whether a whole risk assessment approach or amendments to the current is needed.
 At Assurity Consulting our approach is to work with the customer, their policies and procedures and how any changes affect the overall management of Legionella risk.
 Where policy dictates, there are substantive changes or indications the existing assessment is not reflecting the current level of risk within a system, a whole assessment approach is adopted.
-Where minor changes to systems occur (e.g. removal of a deadleg), but the overall risk does not increase, these items can be amended, and the existing assessment remain in effect.
+Where minor changes to systems occur (e.g. removal of a deadleg), but the overall risk does not increase, these items can be amended, and the existing assessment remains in effect.